Testing for Inappropriate Urination (Urinating in the House)

 • Territorial marking.
 If there are multiple pets in the household, competition between animals may lead one or more of them to urinate inappropriately to “mark” their territory.

 • Cats and their litter boxes.
 Some cats prefer not to use a dirty litter box and may urinate elsewhere.
-Male cats with a history of painful urinary blockage may associate pain with using the litter box and will choose to urinate somewhere else.
+Male cats with a history of painful urinary blockage may associate the litter box with pain and choose to urinate somewhere else.

-B) Hormone responsive urinary incontinence.
+B) Hormone-responsive urinary incontinence.
 In this condition, there is a slow, involuntary “leaking” of urine from the bladder when the pet is lying down or sleeping.
-It is usually seen in older spayed female dogs and is associated decreasing levels of estrogen in the blood, which causes weakening of the muscles that control urination.
+It is usually seen in older, spayed, female dogs and is associated with decreasing levels of estrogen in the blood, which causes weakening of the muscles that control urination.

 What additional tests might be recommended for a pet that is urinating inappropriately?

-Culture and sensitivity.
-This test helps to determine if bacterial bladder infection is present and identifies which antibiotic should be used to treat the infection.
+• Culture and sensitivity.
+This test helps determine if bacterial bladder infection is present and identifies which antibiotic should be used to treat the infection.

-Stone analysis.
+• Stone analysis.
 Bladder stones are sent to a referral laboratory to be analyzed for their mineral content.
-Based on the results, appropriate dietary changes can often prevent recurrence of bladder stones.
+Based on the results, dietary changes can often prevent recurrence of bladder stones.

 Related Articles